-- 1. Development of guidelines and rules for corporate governance - O The company has applied good corporate governance principles for listed companies, the lasted edition of 2017 (CG Code 2017) prepared by the Securities and Exchange Commission (SEC) to assess compliance with the operating rules.
-As result, most of them were similar. - Gave rights to shareholders to propose agenda and/or to nominate qualified candidates in advance to be elected as Directors at the 2022 Annual General Meeting of Shareholder on 1 September 2021 to 30 November 2021. - Review vision, mission, values of the organization which continues to adhere to the organization strategy. - 2.
-Promote compliance with good corporate governance policies and business ethic.
-The corporate governance committee approved the review and improvement of the corporate governance manual and business ethic as a guideline for clarity in the operation.
-Also consider in improve the content of the anti-corruption policy for more consistency. - 3.
-Acknowledge the progress report according to the corporate governance action plan and the team of sustainability project of the corporate governance 2022. - 4.
-Acknowledge the result of the corporate governance survey of the Thai Listed Companies 2022 (CGR), organized by Thai institute of Director (IOD).
-The results show that the company got a very good scoring. - 5.
-Acknowledge the report on compliance with corporate governance policy and anticorruption policy.
-Communicate to raise awareness and instill employees in compliance with good governance and anti-corruption policies continuously.
+- 1. Development of guidelines and criteria for corporate governance - -The Company has adopted the latest edition of the Good Corporate Governance Principles for Listed Companies in 2017 (CG Code 2017) prepared by the Securities and Exchange Commission (SEC) to evaluate compliance with the principles.
+As result, there were found a similar consistency. - -Supervise the setting of criteria for providing opportunities to minority shareholders to propose an agenda and nominate individuals person to be considered for election as company directors in advance before the Annual General Meeting of Shareholders $2\,0\,2\,3$, from 1 September 2022 to 30 November 2022. - -Review vision, mission, and values of organization which continues to be a strategy for the organization. - 2.Promote compliance with good corporate governance policies and business ethics.
+An Executive Committee agreed to review and improve the corporate governance manual and business ethics.
+To serve as a guideline to provide clarity in operations, including considering improving the content of the anti-corruption policy.
+In order to be more consistent. - 3.Acknowledge the progress report according to the corporate governance operational plan and sustainability project of the corporate governance team for 2023. - 4. the results of the evaluation according to the Corporate Governance Survey Project of Thai Listed Companies for the year 2023 (Corporate Governance Report 2023) from the Thai Institute of Directors. with an overall average score of 84 percent - 5.Acknowledge the report on the results of compliance with the corporate governance policy and anti-corruption policy, communication, raising awareness and cultivating employees to comply with the principles of good governance and the anti-corruption policy continuously.